 Many times after you have undergone orthodontic treatment like getting braces or Invisalign, your teeth can sometimes not be quite set in their new positions.
 This lack of being set in their new positions can cause the teeth to shift over time.
 Your body naturally wants to put the teeth back into the old positions that they just came from.
 This can be a huge problem if you have just gotten your teeth into the right spots, made sure that they are in proper contact, have a good bite, and have a smile you deserve with no gaps in your teeth.

-This process often takes years just to be safe but your orthodontic office can talk with you and let you know what kind of time table you might be looking at and how long you may need to use your retainers for.
+This process often takes years just to be safe but your orthodontic office can talk with you and let you know what kind of timetable you might be looking at and how long you may need to use your retainers.
 It’ll always be different for different individuals.
 With that in mind, what is the best retainer for you and what are some of the options available?

 Different types of retainers

-The first type of retainers is a permanent retainer.
-They are called permanent retainers because similar to your braces, they are a metal retainer that is also affixed to your teeth and able to operate day and night.
-There are many benefits to this type ofdental retainer.
-One is some different sub styles of them such as lingual permanent retainers are attached to the back of your teeth making them nearly invisible.
+The first type of retainer is a permanent retainer.
+They are called permanent retainers last because similar to your braces, they are a metal retainer that is also affixed to your teeth and able to operate day and night.
+There are many benefits to this type of dental retainer.
+One is some different sub-styles of them such as lingual permanent retainers last are attached to the back of your teeth making them nearly invisible.